LLM4Rocq/babel-formal/readme.md

 # Babel-Formal
-This repository is anonymized for review.
-Trained models will be released if the paper is accepted.

 Babel-Formal explores proof term translation as a practical bridge across interactive theorem provers.
 We translate proofs between Lean and Rocq and across tactic sets by treating proof terms as a pivot language.